mcook42/Virtual-World-for-Reddit/Documents/README.md

 5. Server:

  In order to request data from Reddit, we will use a server.
 The server will request data from Reddit, store this data in a database, and then send the data to our application upon request.
-The goal of our server is to keep itself updated with Reddit content and provide this content to our all application upon request.
+The goal of our server is to keep itself updated with Reddit content and provide this content to our application upon request.

 ##Actors and Goals: